Concurrence fill and mode distribution of entanglement in neutrino oscillation: Entanglement Analysis at DUNE using GLoBES

 The characteristic features of a long-baseline $\nu_{\mu}\rightarrow\nu_{e}$ appearance measurement are governed by the ratio $1.27\,\Delta m^{2}_{31}\,L/E$.
 From the leading oscillatory term, the positions of the oscillation maxima satisfy

 where $n = 1,2,\ldots$ labels the first, second, and higher maxima.
 For the DUNE baseline of $L=1300~\mathrm{km}$, this results in oscillation maxima at energies,

-While first oscillation maxima can be accessed by all long baseline neutrino experiments, the second oscillation maxima can be accessed by DUNE (also by T2HK) due to the broad band in beam energy.
+While all long baseline neutrino experiments can access the first oscillation maximum, the second oscillation maximum can be accessed by DUNE (and T2HK) due to the broad band in beam energy.
 Furthermore, the second oscillation maxima are particularly important because the interference term dependent on the CP violating phase $\delta$ is enhanced by a factor of $\sim 3$ relative to the first oscillation maxima, offering increased sensitivity to CP violating effects \cite{Ghosh:2014rna, Rout:2020emr}.
-Apart from accessing the second oscillation maxima, the flux factor for DUNE plays an important role in analyzing oscillation probabilities.
-The DUNE flux, distributed roughly over $0.5-3~\mathrm{GeV}$, therefore provides a unique opportunity to explore quantum-informational aspects of oscillations across different energy ranges accommodating both first and second oscillation maxima.
+Apart from accessing the second oscillation maximum, the flux factor for DUNE plays an important role in analyzing oscillation probabilities.
+The DUNE flux, distributed roughly over $0.5-3~\mathrm{GeV}$, therefore provides a unique opportunity to explore quantum-informational aspects of oscillations across different energy ranges, accommodating both first and second oscillation maxima.
 While the neutrino flux in most long-baseline experiments is narrowly peaked around the first oscillation maximum--exhibiting an approximately Gaussian profile shown in green-shaded region in Fig.~\ref{flux} (right-pannel)--the DUNE beam spans a substantially broader energy window displayed in yellow-shaded region (right-pannel).
 This wide-band coverage enables a detailed study of flavor evolution not only at the first oscillation maximum but also across several intermediate energy bins and, crucially, at the second oscillation maximum.
-As a result, DUNE offers an experimentally accessible pathway for probing how bipartite and tripartite entanglement measures evolve across multiple oscillation regimes.
+As a result, DUNE offers an experimentally accessible pathway to probe how bipartite and tripartite entanglement measures evolve across multiple oscillatory regimes.